Neet1983/diamond_clarity/README.md

 # Diamond Clarity Using GGplot
-Using R to plot a smooth scatterplot for price carat against price of diamonds
+Using R to plot a smooth scatterplot for carat against price of diamonds